X

 • Erosion

-A scanning electron microscope (SEM) is an electron microscope capable of producing images of an object as small as 1nm.
+A SEM is an electron microscope capable of producing images of an object as small as 1nm.
 The electron beam interacts with the sample surface creating various signals of secondary electrons, backscatter electrons and x-rays.
-These signals are combined in a vacuumed chamber to produce an image of the material and form a high-resolution image that appears 3D.
+These signals are combined in a vacuumed chamber to produce an image of the material and form a high-resolution image that appears 3D to up to 10,000x magnification.
+Our variable pressure / environmental capabilities allow us to perform SEM analyses and evaluations on non-conductive specimen and parts.

 The following is a listing of specifications that are in accordance with our A2LA and ISO accreditation.